13 Surprising Things You Can’t Leave Out of Your First Aid Kit

 A credit card

 While you don’t need to keep your Visa card in with the Band-Aids, you’ll want to whip it out of your wallet if someone in your crew gets stung by a bee.
-“For bites and stings, use a credit card to brush the stinger away so you don’t squeeze it and inject more venom into the puncture,” says Mary Jane Piroutek, MD, a pediatric emergency medicine specialist at CHOC Children’s in Orange County.
+“For bites and stings, use a credit card to brush the stinger away so you don’t squeeze it and inject more venom into the puncture,” says Mary Jane Piroutek, MD, a pediatric emergency medicine specialist at CHOC Children’s in Orange, California.
 Then wash it thoroughly with water or an antiseptic spray and watch for signs of infection (pain, swelling, pus) or an allergic reaction (swelling, hives, itchiness).
 Don’t miss these other 14 items you should always keep in the house.